khanhvu99/calculus/README.md

 # calculus
-ntegrates a given function and finds area under a curve using both trapezium method and basic integration.
+Integrates a given function and finds area under a curve using both trapezium method and basic integration.